staswerno/css-grid/README.md

 item source order doesn't matter - css places them, so grid can be rearranged with media queries

+float, display: inline-block, display: table-cell, vertical-align and column-\* properties have no effect on a grid item

 ## terminology

 - Grid Container: element on which display: grid is applied / direct parent of all the grid items